Did you know that there exists vegan omega-3?

 Fish produce a small amount of omega-3 on their own, but they also obtain omega-3 fatty acid from the algae, which is an aquatic plant which contains EPA and DHA.
 EPA and DHA are long-chained omega-3 fatty acids that have various documented beneficial effects on health.

 Algae is the primary source of most of the omega-3 in the food chain.
-Therefor this is the perfect supplement to vegan and vegetarian who want to avoid animal products.
+Therefore this is the perfect supplement to vegan and vegetarian who want to avoid animal products.

 Let us introduce our newest member of the Möller’s family: Möller’s Omega-3 Algae which is a 100% plant-based omega-3 and vitamin D3 from algae.